dayton-notes/medicine/content/03-Diagnostics/Imaging.md

 #### clinical pearls:
 - NGT should not advance past R border of vertebrae
-	- If it does, it's probably in the duodenum
+	- If it does, it's probably in the duodenum / post-pyloric
+- ET tube should terminate ~5cm (± 2 cm) above the carina (in Adults)
+-
 ### CT

 #### clinical pearls